 The Commission is committed to fulfilling its state-mandated mission with as little fiscal impact on local agencies as possible.
-In preparing the budget for fiscal year 2013-2014 the Commission used a spending baseline to estimate how much it would cost to continue the level of its activities and services at next year's price for labor and supplies.
-The Commission's adopted fiscal year 2013-2014 budget is \$448,755, an overall percentage increase of 3.8% from prior year's budget which offsets inflationary increases by a saving on property rental costs resulting from moving to a more efficient office space.
+In preparing the budget for fiscal year 2014-2015 the Commission used a spending baseline to estimate how much it would cost to continue the level of its activities and services at next year's price for labor and supplies.
+The Commission's adopted fiscal year 2014-2015 budget is \$456,560, an overall percentage increase of 2% from prior year's original adopted budget based on prior year actuals combined with inflationary increases.